luojessica/dsci310-ia5/README.md

 ```

 Notice how the return value is a **list** of length one, where the first
 element holds the character vector of parts.

-Often the shape of this output is inconvenient, i.e. we want the
+Often the shape of this
+output is inconvenient, i.e. we want the un-listed version.
-un-listed version.

-That’s exactly what `ia5.regexcite::str_split_one()` does.
+That’s exactly what `regexcite::str_split_one()` does.

 ``` r
 library(ia5.regexcite)

 str_split_one(x, pattern = ",")
 #> [1] "alfa"    "bravo"   "charlie" "delta"
 ```

 Use `str_split_one()` when the input is known to be a single string.
+For

-For safety, it will error if its input has length greater than one.
+safety, it will error if its input has length greater than one.

 `str_split_one()` is built on `stringr::str_split()`, so you can use its
 `n` argument and stringr’s general interface for describing the